Mindfulness for Panic Attacks

 1. Breaks the Fear Cycle: By focusing on your breath or senses, mindfulness pulls you away from escalating thoughts.

-2. Calms Your Body: Deep breathing activates your parasympathetic nervous system, slowing your heart rate.
+2. Calms Your Body: Paced breathing may help activate your parasympathetic nervous system and slow your heart rate.

 3. Detaches from Thoughts: You learn to observe thoughts as passing clouds, not truths.

-4. Grounds You: Sensory techniques anchor you in reality, countering detachment.
+4. Grounds You: Sensory techniques anchor you in your surroundings, countering detachment.

 “Mindfulness isn’t about stopping thoughts; it’s about not letting thoughts stop you.”